France–Indonesia relations: Economic relations

-In 1986, Indonesian French Chamber of Commerce and Industry (IFCCI) was established to develop and foster economic, commercial and financial relations between France and Indonesia.
-In 2011 the bilateral trade between France and Indonesia amounting to US$2.5 billion, and France is the 13th largest investor in Indonesia.
-Indonesian imports from France includes aircraft equipment, machine and computer, electronic and precision equipment, chemical, cosmetics and perfume, food, metal and metallurgical products and pharmaceuticals.
-On the other hand, France imports from Indonesia includes agricultural, silvicultural and fishery products, textiles and footwear.
-Currently there are about 100 French companies operating in Indonesia.
-French companies operating in Indonesia among others are Total, Michelin, AXA, Eurocopter, Air France and Carrefour.
+The Indonesian French Chamber of Commerce and Industry (IFCCI) was established in 1986 to develop and foster economic, commercial, and financial relations between France and Indonesia.
+This organization has played a pivotal role in enhancing bilateral trade and investment.

+In 2011, bilateral trade between France and Indonesia amounted to approximately US$2.5 billion.
+France has emerged as the 13th largest investor in Indonesia, reflecting a strong economic partnership.
+Indonesian imports from France include a diverse range of products such as aircraft equipment, machinery and computers, electronic and precision equipment, chemicals, cosmetics and perfumes, food, metals and metallurgical products, and pharmaceuticals.
+Conversely, France imports agricultural, silvicultural, and fishery products, as well as textiles and footwear from Indonesia.

+Currently, about 100 French companies operate in Indonesia, contributing significantly to the local economy and providing various goods and services.
+Notable French companies in Indonesia include: